-Charter schools receive $5,745 per student from the state of Ohio.
+Charter schools receive an amount per student from the state of Ohio.
 Like other public schools, they receive poverty-based support and limited facility funding on top of the per-pupil funding, but they are not able to access local tax funding.
 The only exception is Cleveland, where approved charter schools receive local tax funding through a locally-supported levy.
 Charter schools also operate with support from federal tax funding, foundation grants, and privately raised philanthropic support.

 If you want to send your child to a charter school, the process is simple.
 You just sign your child up to attend that school.
 Really – it’s that simple!
 Charter schools cannot have any admission criteria at all.
 They cannot turn away students unless more students apply than they have seats.
 In that case, there would be a lottery to award spots on a random basis.
 So, if you find a charter school that you want your child to attend, simply call or visit and sign up.